 “Aladdin’s Castle” built in 1881 for C.K.
 Garrison.
 The Elberon house burned in the 1940s.

 Bridge over Lake Takanassee, 1908.
-The body of water used to called Green’s Pond.
+The body of water used to be called Green’s Pond.

 Elberon Memorial Church on Park Avenue, 1949.
-Construction was paid for by Catherine Taylor.
-It was dedicated in 1886.
+Dedicated in 1886, construction was paid for by Catherine Taylor.

 Italian villa on Ocean Avenue in Elberon, 1918.